History of Tiger in Timeline

 2022: Tiger reserves established in India

-Since the founding of the National Tiger Conservation Authority and Project Tiger, 53 tiger reserves covering an area of 75,796 km have been established in India up to 2022.
+In India, since 1973, 53 tiger reserves covering an area of 75,796 km (29,265 sq mi) have been established in the country up to 2022.

-2022: Thailand Tiger Action Plan envisioned
+2022: Thailand Tiger Action Plan target

-As of 2023, at least two studies considered P. zdanskyi likely to be a synonym of P. palaeosinensis, noting that its proposed differences from that species fell within the range of individual variation.
+As of 2023, at least two subsequent studies considered P. zdanskyi likely to be a synonym of P. palaeosinensis, noting that its proposed differences from that species fell within the range of individual variation.